rkjcollab/lab-website/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %} Team

-Our expertise: epidemiology, biostatistics, bioinformatics and computer science, and genetics/genomics
+Our expertise: epidemiology; biostatistics; bioinformatics and computer science; and genetics/genomics

 Our values: consequential science; ownership; growth; efficiency; diversity of thought, experiences, and expertise

-Themes in our work: thoughtful and appropriate study selection and design; multidisciplinary collaborations; open science; enthusiasm
+Themes in our work: thoughtful and appropriate study selection and design; multidisciplinary collaborations; open and ethical science; enthusiasm

 ---